cylabcyberautonomy/MHBench/README.md

 ## Prerequisites

 - Python ≥ 3.12
-- An OpenStack cloud with credentials in `~/.config/openstack/clouds.yaml`
+- An OpenStack cloud with credentials in a `clouds.yaml` (default location `~/.config/openstack/clouds.yaml`)
 - An SSH keypair registered with the cloud (see `openstack.keypair_name` and `openstack.ssh_key_path` in `config/config.yaml`)

-- Ansible 10.4.0 (installed automatically as a dependency)
+Ansible and all Python dependencies are installed automatically by `uv sync`.

 ## Installation